-Please provide a narrative below describing the additional assistance provided for students at risk of not meeting the challenging state academic standards.
+2.1 Please provide a narrative below describing the additional assistance provided for students at risk of not meeting the challenging state academic standards.
 Provide supporting documentation in the corresponding folder.

-Gilder Data discussions are a continuous improvement process and take place within the grade level once in a 10-day cycle.
+• Gilder Data Dive discussions are a continuous improvement process and take place within the grade level once in a 10-day cycle.
 Certified staff work together consistently to review the curriculum and monitor its implementation as well as address student engagement using data from multiple assessments.
 This process is customized to student learning.
-Staff review a particular area of data (Quad report, Learning continuum, class profile, etc.) and discuss areas of success and students at risk of not meeting the challenging state academic standards.
+Staff review a particular area of data and discuss areas of success and students at risk of not meeting the challenging state academic standards.
 Staff are able to work together during this time to review the data gain and understanding of their students' needs and look at interventions needed.

-- Connections is a service provided through Project Harmony.
+• Connections is a service provided through Project Harmony.
 This service is available to all Gilder students in need of social, emotional, behavioral support within the school building by licensed therapist.
 There is a process in place to determine the academic, physical, social and emotional needs of students through staff referral, SAT process and/or parent referral.
-The therapist will collaborate with the family and staff to provide support for the student. - Zones of Regulation is school-wide framework at Gilder to foster self-regulation and emotional control.
+The therapist will collaborate with the family and staff to provide support for the student.

+• Zones of Regulation is school-wide framework at Gilder to foster self-regulation and emotional control.
 All staff are trained in this process.
 The Zones is a systematic, cognitive behavioral approach used to teach self-regulation by categorizing all the different ways we feel and states of alertness we experience into four concrete colored zones.
 The Zones framework provides strategies to teach students to become more aware of and independent in controlling their emotions and impulses, manage their sensory needs, and improve their ability to problem solve conflicts.
-This process always provides extensive opportunities for students to acquire knowledge, skills, actions, and dispositions needed to be responsible citizens. - Student Assistance Team (SAT) Process is a process in place to support on-time grade completion for students.
+This process always provides extensive opportunities for students to acquire knowledge, skills, actions, and dispositions needed to be responsible citizens.

+• Student Assistance Team (SAT) Process is a process in place to support on-time grade completion for students.
 The process is customized to student needs.
 The student assistance team (SAT) is a regular education function.
 The classroom teacher is responsible for requesting a SAT (set-up with the SAT coordinator) whenever a student demonstrates a concern in the classroom or other area in the school setting.
 Parents must be invited to their child's SAT at least 3 says prior to the meeting.
 The SAT meeting may be related to academic, physical, behavioral, or emotional concerts that interfere with the child's ability to function successfully in school.
 The purpose of the SAT is to review the individual students' concerns and plan alternative instructional strategies to be used in the classroom.
 Although specialists such as psychologists and resource teachers may be involved, the SAT is not a special education function.
 A special education referral may be appropriate after alternate strategies have been implemented and problems still exist.
 As a regular education function, the team also helps with mainstreaming strategies for those students who are already in special education.
-Parents should be involved in and informed of problem-solving attempts and results throughout the SAT process. - PLC: Rigor in not a FOUR letter word.
+Parents should be involved in and informed of problem-solving attempts and results throughout the SAT process.

+• PLC: Teaching with Love & Logic: Taking control of the classroom.
 This PLC allowed staff to work together as a group discussing effective solutions for gaining coorperation, motivation students, reducing classroom drama and much more.
 Our staff is feel empowered with the tools they have received from this text feel that they are able to truly teach during the day.
-The book study providedmany strateges for staff to focus on raising the level of instructions being provided in the classroom.